woocommerce/woocommerce/readme.txt

 * Fix - Check for enabled methods before payment task completion #4530
 * Fix - Solved a problem with the method onChoose in the last onboarding step. #4583
 * Fix - Only mark purchase task as complete when products exist #4574
+* Fix - WCPay sometimes not appearing on the task list. #4647
+* Fix - Fix inbox spacing. #4632
+* Fix - Don't include sourcemaps or unminified JS for "core" builds. #4642
+* Fix - Add a bottom border to the Install Jetpack CTA. #4589
+* Fix - Style cleanup from components update. #4606
 * Dev - Add jest-dom eslint plugin. #4327
 * Dev - Migrate onboarding data store to wp.data #4433
 * Dev - Remove use of `IconButton` in favor of `Button` #4415